medubelko/gaffer/doc/source/References/UIReference/ScriptEditor.md

 # Script Editor #

-The following is a list of input device shortcuts for using Gaffer's Script Editor.
+The following is a list of input device controls and shortcuts for using Gaffer's Script Editor.

 ## Text Entry ##